Full Stack

 Context: Applications in smart construction, facility management, and distributed AR collaboration.

-Customer: Remote support teams and field technicians requiring hands-free, context-aware assistance in TELUS Communication.
+Customer: Remote support teams and field technicians requiring hands-free, context-aware assistance at TELUS Communication.

 What we did: Built end-to-end pipeline scanning physical environments with iPad LiDAR, reconstructing as digital twins, streaming to Meta Quest with LLM-powered voice interactions.